 - A single-wall construction is not great for condensation

-The Tarptent Double Rainbow is one of the only two-person, two-door, dedicated pole tents in the two-pound range we could find that was also priced reasonably.
+The Tarptent Double Rainbow is one of the only two-person, two-door, dedicated pole tents in the two-pound range that is also priced reasonably.
 The single-pole design saves weight but is not freestanding.
 Since this tent is a single-wall design and doesn’t have mesh between the interior and the fly, the inside feels gigantic.
 And because there are two doors, you can get out of the tent to pee in the middle of the night without waking your tent partner.

-This shelter is constructed from a very high-quality 30-denier silnylon.
-For context, this fabric is about twice the thickness of the sil/PU nylon fly fabric on the Big Agnes Fly Creek HV UL2 Solution Dye that we reviewed above and is this tent’s primary competitor on this list.
-This tent’s fabric doesn’t sag much when wet and is likely quite durable, judging by the thickness.
+The very high-quality 30-denier silnylon is about twice the thickness of the Sil/PU nylon fly fabric on the Big Agnes Fly Creek HV UL2 Solution Dye that we reviewed above and is this tent’s primary competitor on this list.
+This tent’s material doesn’t sag much when wet and is likely quite durable, judging by the thickness.

-Folks who don’t use running poles and appreciate the fully enclosed tent’s bug protection may want to consider this shelter.
-Even though this tent doesn’t require running poles for setup, it is not freestanding and requires careful staking for a sturdy pitch.
+This shelter is excellent for people who want a fully enclosed option for bug protection and don’t use running poles.
+Even though this tent doesn’t use running poles for setup, it is not freestanding and requires careful staking for a sturdy pitch.
 That said, you can make this tent freestanding by clipping your trekking poles to the tent’s base at the head and foot, where the single pole terminates.
 We appreciate this feature for pitching on rocky terrain where it’s difficult to drive stakes into the ground.
 This will make the tent somewhat sturdier, but you will still want to stake it out.

 Best Ultralight Tarps